Like Swimming: Background

 After releasing three albums for indie label Rykodisc between 1992 and 1995, Morphine wanted to leave the label in 1996 and sign with DreamWorks.
 Since the band still owed Rykodisc two albums, the two labels negotiated a deal where Like Swimming would carry branding of both labels in North America, and Rykodisc would have the rights for the rest of the world.
 The deal also included Rykodisc's exclusive rights to two future archival releases: B-Sides and Otherwise (1997) and Bootleg Detroit (2000).

 Before the Morphine contract was sold off to DreamWorks, a finished album had been delivered to Rykodisc for release.
 However, when DreamWorks got involved, some songs were remixed, two songs were added to the track list ("Lilah", "Hanging on a Curtain"), and one song was removed ("In Your Shoes").
 The latter remains officially unreleased.
 The album's planned October 1996 release date was eventually pushed back to March 1997.

-Although Like Swimming became Morphine's highest-charting album in the US (#67), it failed to produce a commercial breakthrough.
+Although Like Swimming became Morphine's highest-charting album in the US (No. 67), it failed to produce a commercial breakthrough.
 As of 1999, the album had sold 141,000 copies in United States, whereas Cure for Pain (1993) and Yes (1995) sold a combined 661,000 copies.

 The album shares its name with a Mark Sandman side project that released the 7" single "Swing It Low" in 1996.
 "Swing It Low" was rerecorded for Like Swimming.

 The music video for the single "Early to Bed" earned a Grammy nomination for Best Short Form Music Video.